crystal-lang/crystal/doc/changelogs/pre-1.0.md

 - `Spec`: allow setting multiple output formatters (thanks @marceloboeira)
 - `StringScanner`: improved performance
 - Added `foo.[0] = 1` and `foo.[0]` as valid syntax, similar to the one in `&.` blocks (thanks @MakeNowJust)
-- `CSV`: allow separate and quote characters different than comma and doble quote (thanks @jreinert)
+- `CSV`: allow separate and quote characters different than comma and double quote (thanks @jreinert)
 - `YAML`: support merge operator (`<<`) (thanks @jreinert)
 - Allow redefining primitive methods like `Int32#+(other : Int32)`
 - Allow defining macros with operator names like `[]`